awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets.md

-# Step 2: Register Target Instances with the Maintenance Window \(AWS CLI\)<a name="mw-cli-tutorial-targets"></a>
+# Step 2: Register a Target Instance with the Maintenance Window \(AWS CLI\)<a name="mw-cli-tutorial-targets"></a>

-In this step, you'll register a target with your new Maintenance Window\.
-In other words, you are specifying which instance the Maintenance Window will update\.
+In this step, you register a target with your new Maintenance Window\.
+In other words, you specify which instance to update when the Maintenance Window runs\.

-**To register target instances with a Maintenance Window \(AWS CLI\)**
+**To register a target instance with a Maintenance Window \(AWS CLI\)**

 1. Run the following command:

    ```
-   aws ssm register-target-with-maintenance-window --window-id "mw-0c5ed765acEXAMPLE" --target "Key=InstanceIds,Values=i-1234567890EXAMPLE" --resource-type "INSTANCE"
+   aws ssm register-target-with-maintenance-window --window-id "mw-0c5ed765acEXAMPLE" --resource-type "INSTANCE" --target "Key=InstanceIds,Values=i-1234567890EXAMPLE"
    ```

-   The system returns information like the following, which includes a Maintenance Window target ID\.
-You'll use this ID in a later step to register a task for this Maintenance Window\.
+   The system returns information like the following

    ```
    {